A----/highcharts-export-clientside/README.md

 # highcharts-export-clientside
-Module for [HighCharts](http://www.highcharts.com/) to exports charts client-side.
+Module for [HighCharts](http://www.highcharts.com/) to export charts client-side.

 Webpage for this project is here: http://a----.github.io/highcharts-export-clientside/